SidonTheTroll/Erstes-Jahr/Biology/7-structural-organization-in-animals.md

 > All voluntary muscles are striated.

-Areolar Tissue: specialized fibre called collagen and elastin
+Areolar Tissue: specialized fiber called collagen and elastin

-> Wrinkles form when areolar tissue becomes less firm on age.
+> Wrinkles form when areolar tissue becomes less firm with age.
 > Vitamin B complex, E and C help to retain elasticity.

 - Plant supplements and water are important for areolar tissue preservation

-> Nutrition from a region a person a belongs to is the most effective.
+> Nutrition from a region a person belongs to is the most effective.
 > This also decreases the amount of carbon footprint

 > Carbon Credit: It is a reduction or removal of emissions of carbon dioxide or other greenhouse gases made in order to compensate for emissions made elsewhere.